-22. In order to engage children's authentic participation, liturgy must respect their need for physical involvement.
+22. order engage children's to participation, authentic liturgy must respect their need for physical involvement.
 They should be invited to participate in the actions of the liturgy whenever it is appropriate and possible.30 Their internal life is still very much dependent upon what they experience through their senses.
 Therefore, ritual elements such as gestures and postures, processions, song,